ballerina-guides/integration-tutorials/transform-message-formats/README.md

 > **Note** The argument passed to the `new` expression (`hospitalServicesUrl`) is the URL of the hospital service.
 >
 > Here, a separate function is used to initialize the clients to aid with testing.
-Alternatively, the `new` expression can be used to initialize the clients.
+Alternatively, the `new` expression can be used directly to initialize the clients.
 >
 > ```ballerina
 > final http:Client hospitalServicesEP = new (hospitalServicesUrl);